infimalabs/space/A15/README.md

 versions using fixed-point or SIMD-based quantization pipelines alongside other integration strategies outlined in
 <a href="#subsubsec-apps-integration" data-reference-type="ref+Label"
-data-reference="subsubsec-apps-integration">4.1.2</a> and design
+data-reference="subsubsec-apps-integration">5.1.2</a> and design
 optimized implementations tailored to their application domains.

-The core Python script (`A15.py`), configuration files (`*.png.txt`) used for figure generation, the LaTeX source for this manuscript (or a version thereof), and extended documentation are publicly available within the Infima Labs `space` repository on GitHub (Infima Labs 2023):
+The core Python script (`A15.py`), configuration files (`*.png.txt`) used for figure generation, the LaTeX source for this document (or a version thereof), and extended documentation are publicly available within the Infima Labs `space` repository on GitHub (Infima Labs 2023):